-- Core knowledge subjects include valuing diversity, child protection, safer caring, de-escalation techniques and managing challenging behaviour, promoting positive contact, promoting health and development, promoting education and attachment and loss. - Skills development the training programme is regularly updated and includes a range of relative topics to the fostering task.
-Well-qualified external and internal training providers are used to ensure that the training needs of foster carers and staff are met. - Support group meetings monthly meetings combine training and support.
+Core knowledge - subjects include valuing diversity, child protection, safer caring, de-escalation techniques and managing challenging behaviour, promoting positive contact, promoting health and development, including the same use of medication, promoting education and attachment and loss.

+Skills development - the training programme is regularly updated and includes a range of relative topics to the fostering task.
+Well-qualified external and internal training providers are used to ensure that the training needs of foster carers and staff are met.

+Support group meetings - monthly meetings combine training and support.
 Carers are encouraged to share their concerns and to hear speakers on a range of topics.